Skip to main content

 We were sent tutorials and links to videos in the welcome pack mailed out in the days leading up to the event.
 This was backed up and all the information was presented to us on a USB memory stick after the seminars.

 There were three rather useful seminars.
 First up, Ohlins product specialist Andrew Notman explained how the electronic racing suspension worked and what the different settings meant and how they affected the bike.
 He was then on hand to check and set our bikes up individually.
-You can read more about the suspension in my first review and the following update.

 The second session looked at Yamaha’s ride control settings and the variables like power, traction control, slide control, quickshift, launch control, lift control and the suspension settings.